Legacy App Rejuvenation

 The advocacy for change required many ‘lunch and learn’ sessions.
 One of the pivotal ones was “Refactoring code featuring TDD”, where Paul Julias showed Intellij moving code around like wet-paint while doing checkins to a co-located Cruise Control.
 We even had a build light in the conference room if I recall correctly.
 The surprise outcome was not interest in Perforce, mocking techniques, or TDD per se.
 Instead it was “where can I get that IDE you were using?”.
 A distant second in terms of interest was Perforce and whether we could sneak teams into it, before an agreed adoption by the organization.

-Coupled with the item serialization on the wire, there was a desire to change message-bus technologies.
+Coupled with the trade serialization on the wire, there was a desire to change message-bus technologies.
 The client was tired of JMS and wanted to move to Tibco.
 This one was done in baby-steps too.
 Branch by Abstraction came in to play (see above).
 First the abstraction for the messaging technology was created and pushed in.
 Then, the second implementation was started (and unit/integration tested).
 The toggle for this was “off” for everyone other than the team that were working on it.
 Woe-betide any that would commit the same toggle to “on” before it was ready.
 The final step was to remove the old implementation, and potentially even the abstraction.
 As it happens that series could have spanned multiple releases.

 After we rolled off